THE FIGHTING CORSAIRS

 He is a private pilot who has written numerous print articles in Leatherneck Magazine and Armor Magazine, as well as online for the Journal of the American Revolution.
 He participates in local veterans groups, and is a speaker at historical events and historian for the annual Northwest Colonial Festival.

-Two of his articles were chosen for the Journal of the American Revolution annual volume of 2017.
+He received the General Roy S. Geiger award for his his article titled “Don’t Strafe Kahili!" published in the March, 2019 issue of Leatherneck Magazine.
+His articles have appeared in the Journal of the American Revolution annual volume 2017 & 2020.
 He has appeared as a featured guest on SiriusXM The Dave Nemo Show and on the Journal of the American Revolution Podcast "Dispatches."

 He has an undergraduate degree from Portland State University and is a distinguished graduate of American Military University.
 He also has post-graduate degrees from Lewis and Clark College and the University of Portland.